 of the boats.
 To reach the last boat on the eastern side you have to take

-a detour around the southern tip of the base.
+around the southern tip of the base.

 There is adequate time, so try not to rush or make any hasty mistakes.
 Some